Munda people: Festival

 Involved in agriculture, the Munda people celebrate the seasonal festivals of Mage Parab, Phagu, Karam, Baha parab, Sarhul and Sohrai.
 Some seasonal festivals have coincided with religious festivals, but their original meaning remains.
-Their deity is singbonga means Sun god.
+Their deity is Singbonga.

 Music

 They have many folk songs, dances, tales and traditional musical instruments.
 Both sexes participate in dances at social events and festivals.
 The naqareh is a principal musical instrument.
 Munda refer to their dance and song as durang and susun respectively.
 Some folk dances of the Munda are Jadur, Karam Susun and Mage Susun.
 Mundari music is similar to the music of Sadan.
 Mundari Mage song (winter) rhythm is similar to the Nagpuri Fagua song (winter, spring) rhythm.

-Ritual
+Rituals

 The Munda people have elaborate rituals to celebrate birth, death, engagement and marriage.

 Munda practice clan exogamy and tribal endogamy.
-Mongamy in norm.
+Monogamy is the norm.
 Bride price is prevalent.
-Marriage ceremoy started with Sagai and end with Bidai.
+Marriage ceremony starts with Sagai and ends with Bidai.
 Munda enjoy this occasion with feast, drinks and dance.
-According to Sarat Chandra Roy, Sindurdaan ceremony and turmaric use in marriage clearly reflect hindu elements borrowed in munda tradition.
+According to Sarat Chandra Roy, Sindurdaan ceremony and turmeric use in marriage clearly reflect Hindu elements borrowed into Munda tradition.